Jennifer Raab: Career

 Under Raab's leadership as president, Hunter College's Roosevelt House underwent a $24.5 million renovation, completed in 2010, and which is now the Roosevelt House Public Policy Institute.
 Roosevelt House, a landmarked double-townhouse on East 65th Street on Manhattan's Upper East Side, was the historic New York City home of Franklin and Eleanor Roosevelt and Franklin's mother, Sara Delano Roosevelt.
 After Sara's death in 1942, President Roosevelt was pleased to sell the House to Hunter College for use as a student center.
 An integral part of the College since 1943, the house has undergone an extensive renovation and re-opened in spring 2010 as the home of the Roosevelt House Public Policy Institute at Hunter College.
 The transformation of Roosevelt House into a state-of-the-art facility for the College provides the first living memorial to Franklin and Eleanor Roosevelt in New York City and an exciting opportunity to build on their far-reaching contributions to the nation and the world.
 The Roosevelt House Public Policy Institute is dedicated to innovative approaches to teaching, research, and public programming.
 Located in the heart of New York City, the institute provides a platform from which high quality scholarship effectively informs and influences public debate and public life.
 The building features two apartments, which Hunter offers to visiting scholars, as well as "great room" that can double as an auditorium.
 Raab was quoted as saying the renovation gave Hunter, a public university, "the kind of opportunity reserved for a private university."

 Raab presided over the 2011 completion of a $131 million eight-story facility in East Harlem, which is now home to Hunter's Silberman School of Social Work.
 The School of Social Work was originally housed on East 79th Street, but was moved uptown in order to match the College's vision for the 21st century.
-The New York Times's Glenn Collins described the move as "a multiparty real estate deal of byzantine complexity."
+The New York Timess Glenn Collins described the move as "a multiparty real estate deal of byzantine complexity."
 The Council On Education For Public Health (CEPH) voted to accredit the CUNY School of Public Health when it was a unit of Hunter College (but is a now a separate unit of CUNY).

 In January 2012, it was announced Hunter College's graduate art school program will be moving to 95,000 square feet at 205 Hudson Sreet.
 Raab was quoted as saying, "We will be able to create a 21st century art school."